 The story of the modern game can be read through New York City’s four 20th Century teams:

 • The New York Giants – the most dominant team in National League history, the early Giants epitomized the inside game typical of the dead ball era.
 The New York Giants still represent baseball’s team of tradition;

-• The Brooklyn Dodgers – even today the team of mystique, as the Dodgers were before Jackie Robinson, before the wicked Walter O’Malley;
+• The Brooklyn Dodgers – even today baseball’s team of mystique, as the Dodgers were before Jackie Robinson, before the wicked Walter O’Malley;

-• The New York Yankees – baseball’s great dynasty, and heralds of the modern game;
+• The New York Yankees – baseball’s greatest dynasty, and heralds of the modern game;

 • The New York Mets – spiritual descendants of the Giants and Dodgers, of the founding New York Knickerbockers.

-Baseball is from New York.
-Baseball is of New York.
+Baseball comes from New York.
+Baseball is an expression of New York.
 In its origins, traditions and most compelling history, baseball is New York.